 After all, it's all about the people behind the projects that are putting in the effort, working hard to make it great, very often in their free time.
 I want to highlight you, show the world how you are making it just a tad better, working on something that everybody can use.

 I don't want to force anything.
 You are doing a great job anyway.
 Maybe I don't even know your project, maybe I do, but never heard of you.
 For me, this is a great opportunity to get to know you and your project.

-I will release a couple of articles about this topic in the next couple of months.
+I have released and will release a couple of articles about this topic in the next couple of months.
 Feel free to read them, get an idea how they are looking and decide afterward if it is worth it for you.

 Well, let's assume ...